Let viewers filter the data

 Make a filter control appear on every page

-By default, report components are page-level objects: they only appear on the page on which it was placed.
-To have a filter control (or any other component) appear on every page of a report, make it a report-level component.
+By default, filter controls are page-level objects: they only appear on the page on which they are placed.
+To change the scope of the filter control and have it appear on every page of a report, make it a report-level component.
 To do this:

 - Edit the report.